desihub/desidocker/README.md

 * To point `$DESI_ROOT` to another public data release, replace `edr` with the other release's name in the `-e DESI_RELEASE=edr` flag.
 * The internal and external ports of the Jupyter server are respectively the first and second `8888` in `-p 8888:8888`.
-  Adjust these (as well as the port security policy if using EC2) should you have port collision issues.
+  Adjust the external port (as well as the port security policy if using EC2) should you encounter port collision issues.
 * To sync your changes in the container to a custom local folder, replace `$(pwd)` (which points to the folder where you entered the `docker run` command) with the absolute path to the custom folder in the `--volume "$(pwd):/home/synced"` flag.